 Fife Lake real estate is some of the most expensive in Michigan, although Fife Lake house values don't compare to the most expensive real estate in the U.S.

 Because occupations involving physical labor dominate the local economy, Fife Lake is generally considered to be a blue-collar town.
-46.10% of the Fife Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+39.52% of the Fife Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fife Lake is a village of service providers, transportation and shipping workers, and construction workers and builders.
-There are especially a lot of people living in Fife Lake who work in healthcare (11.04%), office and administrative support (9.74%), and maintenance occupations (7.14%).
+There are especially a lot of people living in Fife Lake who work in office and administrative support (11.29%), maintenance occupations (8.06%), and law enforcement and fire fighting (7.26%).

-The per capita income in Fife Lake in 2010 was $23,916, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $95,664 for a family of four.
-However, Fife Lake contains both very wealthy and poor people as well.
+The per capita income in Fife Lake in 2010 was $22,204, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $88,816 for a family of four.

 The people who call Fife Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fife Lake residents report their race to be White.
-Important ancestries of people in Fife Lake include Irish, Dutch, French , and English.
+The greatest number of Fife Lake residents report their race to be White, followed by Native American.
+Important ancestries of people in Fife Lake include Irish, English, Polish, and French .

 The most common language spoken in Fife Lake is English.
 Other important languages spoken here include German and French.